rsrasmu2/PuzzleGame/README.md

 - Optional: An animation of traveling between planets?
 An easy way to do this would be to make the star background speed up and then slow back down.

+- Pushing restart makes you lose a life.(done)
 - Make menus fancier - done
 - Restart level and lose a life when the player touches the edge of the grid.(done)
 - Display life sprites somewhere on the screen.(done)